muasiq/grit/exampleSite/content/english/_index.md

   - title: Resource planning Software Suitable to Your System/ Organization Requirements.
     images:
     - images/service-3.png
-    content: Be it a company, educational instituition, hospital, non profit; There is a customized ERP solution for you.
+    content: Be it a company, educational instituition, hospital, non profit; There is a customized IMS solution for you.
     button:
       enable: false
       label: Read a Case Study